PC Won't Turn on All of A Sudden | Get 7 Reliable Ways to Fix Computer Won't Turn On - Qiling

 2. Browse the steps and click "Scan".

-3. Check your disk is connected to the PC.
+3. Check that your disk is connected to the PC.
 Select the old disk to recover and click "Continue".

 5. Wait for a few seconds to complete data transfer.